DisStat/DisStat-npm/README.md

 # DisStat-npm
-The official npm package for [DisStat](https://disstat.pages.dev)
+The official npm package for [DisStat](https://disstat.numselli.xyz)

-You can find the public api [on swagger](https://app.swaggerhub.com/apis-docs/DisStat/DisStat), if you dont want to use an api wrapper.
+You can find the public api and example responses on https://disstat.numselli.xyz/docs, if you dont want to use an api wrapper.

 ## ⚠️ Warning: This package is still in development and may not work as expected.